The Ultimate 2026 Playbook

 $30 – $75 total

 Rideshares between Strip hotels run $8 to $15.
 To off-Strip destinations, expect $15 to $25.
 Surge pricing late at night can double or triple these numbers.
 Budget $30 to $75 per person for the entire trip for rideshare costs.
 Walking covers most Strip distances, and the free monorail tram between some hotels helps.
-Our free limo to the strip club eliminates the biggest single transportation expense.
+Our free entry at the strip club eliminates the biggest single transportation expense.

 Tip: Walk whenever possible.
 Most major clubs and restaurants are within a 15-minute walk on the Strip.